-KLC created the state's first workers' compensation self-insured group program in 1978 and consolidated its self-insured programs in 1987 in response to customer need.
-Cities could not find affordable insurance so KLC started a pool to serve them.
-These self-insured programs are member-owned and are governed by a Board of Trustees comprised of representatives from the participating members.
-All insurance programs are non-profit and are operated in the public interest.
+KLC created the state's first workers' compensation self-insured group program in 1978 and consolidated its self-insured programs in 1987 in response to customer needs.
+Cities could not find affordable insurance, so KLC started a pool to serve them.
+These self-insured programs are member-owned and governed by a Board of Trustees comprised of representatives from the participating members.
+All insurance programs are nonprofit and are operated in the public interest.

-Our Workers' Compensation program provides medical and indemnity benefit coverage for your employees and volunteers for injury or disease sustained while on the job.
-All benefits are provided on a statutory basis in accordance with the law of the State of Kentucky.
+Our workers' compensation program provides medical and indemnity benefit coverage for your employees and volunteers for injury or disease sustained while on the job.
+All benefits are provided on a statutory basis in accordance with the law of the Commonwealth of Kentucky.

 Kentucky League of Cities members report losses to a triage nurse who assists injured workers in getting the appropriate treatment in a timely manner.
 These nurses specialize in occupational injuries and are available 24/7/365.